daeun-j/CMSC828A/README.md

 # CMSC828A
+- hw1
- Multi-task training on NLI and NER, including ablation schemes
+ Multi-task training on NLI and NER, including ablation schemes.
+ MultiNLI task for WikiNEuRal dat NER task WikiNEuRal